leisingha/TicTacToe/README.md

 module:
 {
-Gameboard object contains gameboard array (which is a 2D array) which is also private.
+Gameboard object contains gameboard array (which is a 2D array) which is also private, modify cell value, print board

-GameController object to control the state of the game, keep track of turns, announce winner/loser or tie, updates screen (console in the first iteration) and add player.getmove() val to Gameboard object
+GameController object to control the state of the game, keep track of turns, announce winner/loser or tie, play round
-}

 Cell factory to create cell instances (9) that have states that change on player moves